ckjr/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User request to list persons
+2. AddressBook shows a list of persons
+3. User requests to change a specific person's tag from "friends" to "buddies"
+4. AddressBook changes that person's tag from "friends" to "buddies" Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given person does not exist

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The given person does not have the "friends" tag

+> 3b1.
+AddressBook adds a "buddies" tag to the person Use case ends

 ## Appendix C : Non Functional Requirements